 - 25. The City of New York, specifically ORD and DCAS, shall, in consultation with the Court Monitor, the United States, and the Injunctive Relief Subclass, design an optional survey which the City of New York shall administer to all individuals who take Exam 2000 at the time they take Exam 2000.
 The purposes of the survey shall be to determine the effectiveness of ORD's various recruitment activities and strategies, to determine the reasons why firefighter candidates chose to apply to become entry-level firefighters, to determine how many firefighter candidates have friends or family members in the FDNY, and to obtain any other useful information.
 Each survey form provided to the firefighter candidates shall be pre-marked with the firefighter candidate's unique applicant identification number.
 The survey forms shall prominently state that survey responses shall not be used in any way by the City of New York to make hiring decisions. - 26.
-The City of New York shall, no later than January 15, 2012, retain an independent recruitment consultant, whose selection shall be subject to the approval of the Court Monitor.
-The independent recruitment consultant shall submit a final report that: - (a) identifies and evaluates the effectiveness of ORD's various recruitment activities at recruiting black and Hispanic firefighter candidates against the costs of those activities; - (b) identifies best practices for the recruitment of black and Hispanic employees generally and firefighter candidates in particular, both nationally and in New York City in particular; - (c) recommends tactics ORD can use to improve the effectiveness and efficiency with which it recruits black and Hispanic firefighter candidates; - (d) recommends changes to ORD's long-term black and Hispanic firefighter candidate recruitment strategy and intensive pre-exam recruitment strategy; - (e) recommends measureable short-term and long-term goals for the recruitment of black and Hispanic entry-level firefighter candidates; and
+The City shall submit a report that:

-- (f) in light of these findings and recommendations, identifies the resources needed by ORD to meet its goals, and recommends minimum and ideal budgets for ORD for those fiscal years in which no firefighter examination will be administered and separate minimum and ideal budgets for ORD for fiscal years in which the City of New York will administer a firefighter examination. - 27.
-The independent recruitment consultant, the City of New York, and the Court Monitor shall cooperatively develop a plan for the consultant's research subject to the approval of the Court Monitor.
-At the discretion of the Court Monitor, the United States and the Injunctive Relief Subclass may meet with the Court Monitor, the City of New York, and the consultant to recommend areas of inquiry for the consultant's research.
-The City shall fully cooperate with the consultant's research.
-The consultant shall regularly update the City and the Court Monitor on the scope and progress of the consultant's research in a written report or other format to be determined by the Court Monitor and shall inform the Court Monitor, on a schedule to be set by the Court Monitor, if the consultant has any difficulties acquiring information needed to complete the consultant's assigned tasks.
-The Court Monitor may, in the Monitor's discretion, use the Monitor's authority to obtain access to individuals, documents, places, or things to provide information to the consultant. - 28.
-The independent recruitment consultant's final report shall be filed with the court and submitted to the Parties and Court Monitor no later than March 31, 2013. - 29.
-The City of New York shall consider the recommendations in the independent recruitment consultant's final report and file a response with the court 90 days after the consultant's final report is filed with the court.
-In its response the City shall specifically indicate which of the recommendations it will carry out and how it plans to do so, providing a specific timetable for those recommendations that cannot be carried out immediately.
-For those recommendations the
+- (a) identifies and evaluates the effectiveness of ORD's various recruitment activities at recruiting black and Hispanic firefighter candidates against the costs of those activities; - (b) identifies best practices for the recruitment of black and Hispanic employees generally and firefighter candidates in particular, both nationally and in New York City in particular; - (c) recommends tactics ORD can use to improve the effectiveness and efficiency with which it recruits black and Hispanic firefighter candidates; - (d) recommends changes to ORD's long-term black and Hispanic firefighter candidate recruitment strategy and intensive pre-exam recruitment strategy; - (e) recommends measureable short-term and long-term goals for the recruitment of black and Hispanic entry-level firefighter candidates; and - (f) in light of these findings and recommendations, identifies the resources needed by ORD to meet its goals, and recommends minimum and ideal budgets for ORD for those fiscal years in which no firefighter examination will be administered and separate minimum and ideal budgets for ORD for fiscal years in which the City of New York will administer a firefighter examination. - 27.
+The City and the Court Monitor shall cooperatively develop a plan for the City's research subject to the approval of the Court Monitor.
+At the discretion of the Court Monitor, the United States and the Injunctive Relief Subclass may meet with the Court Monitor and the City to recommend areas of inquiry for the City's research.
+The City shall regularly update the Court Monitor on the scope and progress of its research in a written report or other format to be determined by the Court Monitor and shall inform the Court Monitor, on a schedule to be set by the Court Monitor, if the City has any difficulties acquiring information needed to complete the assigned tasks.
+The Court Monitor may, in the Monitor's discretion, use the Monitor's authority to obtain access to individuals, documents, places, or things relating to the report.
+If the Monitor believes the City is not carrying out its duties he may apply to the Court for appointment of an outside consultant.